miles-weatherseed/POEM/README.md

 # POEM
-POEM project for miles-weatherseed and @MichaelEBryan to work on.
+*POEM project for @miles-weatherseed and @MichaelEBryan to work on.*

 ## About